OofySimpsonV3/S5T/README.md

 For example, `python main.py --song "Gohst Town by Specials"` would download the same song as the previous example.

 # Housekeeping
-The software is now officially installed!
+The software is now officially downloaded and operational!
 However, going to the repository folder and typing `python main.py...` every time for a song or album can drastically affect the efficiency of the tool.

 To ensure future use is **nice and simple**, we can assign the program to our own, custom command / alias!